A claim period is quarterly. There are four claim periods per year:

 Find out more about vehicle inspection numbers (VINs)

-Yes.
-If you operate a commercial vessel, you can claim a regional fuel tax rebate.
-Please email RFTassessments@nzta.govt.nz to arrange a rebate as it can’t be claimed online.
+In most cases, yes.
+If you operate a vessel commercially or as a business, you can claim a regional fuel tax rebate.
 You’ll need a New Zealand bank account number to receive payment of a claim.
+Please email RFTassessments@nzta.govt.nz to arrange a rebate as you may not be able to claim it online.

 For the purposes of submitting a regional fuel tax claim, vehicle means a vehicle drawn or propelled by mechanical power.
 Machines are broadly defined to include anything used for a commercial purpose other than a vehicle, aircraft or vessel.
 For example, chainsaws, stump grinders, pumps, compressors, generators or light towers.